TatianaIM/TatianaIM.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I am honored to receive a starting grant (JCJC) from ANR to develop a coarse-grained model that will advance our understanding of the formation and properties of biomolecular condensates! :sparkles:
+I am honored to receive a **starting grant** (JCJC) from ANR to develop a coarse-grained model that will advance our understanding of the formation and properties of **biomolecular condensates**! :sparkles: